McShelby/hugo-theme-relearn/exampleSite/content/tags/the-hidden/_index.en.md

 title = "a secret"
 +++

 This lists all pages that are hidden from the home page.
-This includes pages that define `hidden=true` in their frontmatter as well as descendents of hidden pages.
+This includes pages that define `hidden=true` in their front matter as well as descendents of hidden pages.

 When giving term pages, you should give it a title.
 Otherwise it will print out a warning and will use the urlized title, which may looks weird.